elishaking/nestjs-facebook-login/README.md

 # Login with Facebook

-A simple that implements facebook login/authentication using [NestJS](https://nestjs.com/)
+A simple app that implements facebook login/authentication using [NestJS](https://nestjs.com/)